sinablk/sinablk.github.io/_posts/2019-02-05-linear-regression.markdown

 In Fig 2, the <span style="color:#58aa6b">green</span> line represents a polynomial model that has a quadratic predictor variable with 2 *degrees of freedom*. i.e. it has a variable $x_i^2$.
 We can clearly see that it is a much better fit than the <span style="color:#4c72b0">blue</span> simple linear regression line.
 The corresponding [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error#Regression) (MSE) scores validate this.[^3]

-Modeling such non-linear relationships between response and predictors is not limited t exponents.
+Modeling such non-linear relationships between response and predictors is not limited to exponents.
 We can also address such non-linearities with $\log{X}$ and $\sqrt{X}$.
 The pitfall to always avoid is to not [overfit](https://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html#sphx-glr-auto-examples-model-selection-plot-underfitting-overfitting-py) the data with such quadratic terms.
 For example, by choosing higher degrees of freedom, the regression model will fit the training data too closely and, therefore, perform poorly on unseen test data.[^4]

 {% include socialsharing.html %}